-- 5.1 The new rear yards will be predominantly hard paved using stone flags with sufficient soft landscaping to accommodate surface water drainage by natural percolation. - 5.2 New boundary fences are proposed using half height stone walling to the bottom section with full height stone piers supporting half height timber panels to the top half of the wall. - 5.3 The proposal to provide three independent yard areas (two dedicated and one shared) is considered to significantly improve the existing arrangements and is in keeping with this important residential community.
+- 5.1 The new rear yards will be predominantly hard paved using stone flags with sufficient soft landscaping to accommodate surface water drainage by natural percolation. - 5.2 New boundary fences are proposed using timber panels supported by full height stone piers. - 5.3 The proposal to provide three independent yard areas to each property is considered to significantly improve the existing arrangements and is in keeping with this important residential community.